kakduman/minecraft-server-hosts/README.md

 # Additional Notes
 - SkyNode failed the multi-thread test because the server kept crashing due to insufficient overhead.
 Support refused to lower Xmx without lowering the container size, add swap overhead, or add memory overhead.
 - Currently waiting on RetroNode servers to test.
-Support says that they are out of stock right now.
+Support says that they are out of stock right now, but that they will provide servers when stock arrives.
 - Currently waiting on a response from HeavyNode regarding servers to test.